Literature DB >> 26549912

 Soil PAH Content

-The contents of selected pan class="Chemical">PAHs in class="Chemical">pan class="Chemical">oil and soil on the first day of the experiment were presented in Table 5.
+The contents of selected n class="Chemical">PAHs in n class="Chemical">al">pan class="Chemical">oil and soil on the first day of the experiment were presented in Table 5.
 The PAH contents in oil-contaminated soils after 1 month were presented in Table 6.
 Among the tested soils, the highest hydrocarbon contents were recorded for chrysene and pyrene.
 Hydrocarbon contents were higher in oil-contaminated soils than in the control soil.
 The highest concentrations of chrysene (0.1756 μg/g), phenanthrene, pyrene, and benzo(a)pyrene were observed in soils with highest amount of oil (D3).
 The concentration of phenanthrene in soil after 1 month was the most reduced compared with the starting concentration, indicating substantial degradation of this compound during the incubation period.
 Pyrene, chrysene, and benzo(a)pyrene were strongly absorbed to soil and thus poorly bioavailable for degradation (Tables 5 and 6).

 Table 5